-- (b) Every shareholder or partner of an eligible business that holds a decree granted under this Act shall file an annual income tax return with the Department of the Treasury, in accordance with the provisions of the Code, provided he/she is required to do so under said Code. - (c) An eligible business that holds a decree granted under this Act shall be required to keep the accounting related to its operations, as well as the necessary records and files, in a separate manner in Puerto Rico, as well as to present and submit those sworn statements and comply with the rules and regulations in effect in order to duly fulfill the purposes of this Act and in order for the Secretary of the Treasury to prescribe, from time to time, the imposition and collection of all types of taxes. - (d) All eligible businesses that hold a decree granted under this Act shall annually file with the Exemption Office an authenticated report containing the signature of the Chair, managing partner, or authorized representative, and a copy for the Secretary, the Secretary of the Treasury, and the Executive Director, not later than thirty (30) days after filing the corresponding income tax return.
-Said report shall include a list of the facts that reflect compliance with the conditions established in the decree for the tax year that immediately precedes the date of filing, including, but not limited to the following: average number of jobs, services covered by the decree, and any other information that may be required in the form promulgated for such purposes or through regulations.
-The fees provided through regulations shall be enclosed with the report, to be paid with a money order, bank check, or certified check payable to the order of the Secretary of the Treasury.
-The information provided in this annual report shall be used for statistical and economic research purposes, in accordance with the provisions of this Act.
-Likewise, the Economic Development Department shall conduct a compliance audit every two (2) years regarding the terms and conditions of the decree granted under this Act.
+(b) Every shareholder or partner of an eligible business that holds a decree granted under this Act shall file an annual income tax return with the Department of the Treasury, in accordance with the provisions of the Code, provided he/she is required to do so under said Code.

+(c) An eligible business that holds a decree granted under this Act shall be required to keep the accounting related to its operations, as well as the necessary records and files, in a separate manner in Puerto Rico, as well as to present and submit those sworn statements and comply with the rules and regulations in effect in order to duly fulfill the purposes of this Act and in order for the Secretary of the Treasury to prescribe, from time to time, the imposition and collection of all types of taxes.

+(d) Every eligible businesses holding a decree granted under this Act shall file annually with the Exemption Office a report authenticated by the signature of the President, managing partner, or his authorized representative, along with a copy to the Secretary, the Secretary of the Treasury, and the Executive Director not later than thirty (30) days after filing the corresponding income tax return.
+Said report shall include an account of data ascertaining compliance with the conditions established in the decree for the taxable year immediately preceding the filing date thereof, including, but not limited to the following: average number of jobs, services covered under the decree, the name of the business, the cadaster number of the property or properties connected to the business; the merchant registration number, the account connected to the business as required by the 'Puerto Rico Internal Revenue Code'; the employer identification number; the information required by Act No. 216-2014, better known as the 'Fiscal Information and Permit Control Act,' as well as any other information that may be required in the form to be adopted for such purposes or through regulations.
+The report shall enclose the payment of the fees provided for through regulations, by postal money order, cashiers or certified check payable to the order of the Secretary of the Treasury.
+The information provided in this annual report shall be used for statistical and economic research purposes, as provided in this Act.
+Likewise, the Secretary, through the Industrial Tax Exemption Office shall conduct an audit every two years to ascertain compliance with the terms and conditions of the decree granted under this Act.
+Thus, an audit process shall be adopted within a term of sixty (60) days after the effective date of this Act for such purposes.
+The Tax Exemptions Office shall be empowered to charge for said audits.
-The fees in effect for the annual reports under Act No. 73-2008, as amended, shall apply to the reports to be filed by businesses that are exempt under this Act until the first regulation promulgated under these provisions is approved.